 Source: adapted from Rodrigue, J-P, T. Notteboom and A. Pallis (2010) “The Financialization of the Terminal and Port Industry: Rediscovering Risk”, International Association of Maritime Economists.

-With the growth of international trade, the volume handled by terminals grew accordingly and with it their revenue.
+With the growth of international trade, the volume handled by terminals grew accordingly, and with it, their revenue.
 This attracted the attention of financial firms, such as banks, insurance companies, and even pension funds, seeing transportation assets, such as port terminals, as an investment class part of a diversified global portfolio permitting risk mitigation.
-Pension funds became interested in terminal assets because the time horizon of the investment, such as a concession agreement, corresponded to their time horizon, which is long term.
+Pension funds became interested in terminal assets because the time horizon of an investment, such as a concession agreement, corresponded to their time horizon, which is long-term.
 This helped to provide large quantities of capital to develop intermodal assets and increase their value.
-Scale factors also played.
+Scale factors were also important.
 Global financial firms were looking at opportunities large enough to accommodate the vast quantities of capital at their disposal, and terminals represented an asset class that suited the scale of this allocation well.
 Therefore, both the capital time and scale prospects of the maritime industry were in synchronism with the prospects of the financial industry.
 With the growth of international trade, transactions between commercial actors became increasingly complex and reliant on financing.